 The acquisition of the 17.5 MWp plant was agreed in June 2014 and resulted in a total commitment of £19.0 million.
-The contractor was Solar Century and the plant is expected to be grid connected in Quarter 4, 2014, within the 1.4 ROC regulatory period.
-The plant will use modules from Jinko Solar and inverters from Solarmax.
-The Company owns 100 per cent. of the plant via Holdco and the investment is being funded utilising the proceeds of the Placement and the RBS facility.
+The contractor was Solar Century and the plant was grid connected in November 2014, within the 1.4 ROC regulatory period.
+The plant uses modules from Jinko Solar and inverters from SolarMax.
+The Company owns 100 per cent. of the plant via Holdco and the investment was funded utilising the proceeds of a placing under the 2014 Placing Programme completed in November 2014 and the Acquisition Facility.